unhurdle/creative-installer/README.md

 # Creative Installer
-Creative Installer is a cooperative project to act as a replacement for Adobe's now discontinued Extension Manager.
+Creative Installer is a cooperative project to act as a replacement for Adobe's Extension Manager.

 ##Project Objectives
 * Offer a easy way for developers to deploy scripts, extensions and plugins for their end users.